Asian Pork Kabobs Recipe

 - 1 medium sweet red pepper, cut into 2-inch pieces

-- 1. In a small bowl, combine the teriyaki sauce, vinegar, oil, honey and hot pepper sauce.
+- 1. In a bowl, combine the teriyaki sauce, vinegar, oil, honey and hot pepper sauce.
 Pour 1/3 cup marinade into a large resealable plastic bag; add pork.
 Seal bag and turn to coat; refrigerate for at least 2 hours.
 Cover and refrigerate remaining marinade for basting.

 Reviews for Asian Pork Kabobs